thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 #### On row double click

-The "On row double click" action source triggers an action when a row in the widget is double-clicked.
+The "On row double click" action triggers an action when a row in the widget is double-clicked.
 Let's explore its use with the "Entities table" widget, where this action is often used.
 Double-clicking on a row of the selected entity in the widget will navigate us to another state with detailed information about that entity.

 We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.